In this post, I am sharing 5 more finishing ideas for your cross stitch project.

 5. A Cross Stitch Advent Calendar

-I literally cannot wait to have this hanging up.
 My kids are allergic to dairy so advent calendars are not only a pain to find but if you do find one they’re about 3x the price of a non-dairy calendar.
-So my advent calendar will have 2 chocolate coins in each pocket and I hope they’re not too disappointed with the fact there’s no guessing what’s inside… maybe I should change up what I put in it each day.
+So making an advent calendar was so fun for them and I filled it up with lego pieces.

 Also, it’s reusable!
 I love anything reusable – I’m that person who used cloth nappies.